middlebury/college-handbook/content/ii-ug-college-policies/ug-policies/academics/student-status.md

 A student who is enrolled in three courses and receives one F and one D grade, or two D grades, will be required to withdraw.
 A student enrolled in three courses who is on probation and who receives one D grade will be required to withdraw.

-The above rules also apply to Middlebury undergraduates who enroll in Language Schools, Schools Abroad, Middlebury Institute for International Studies at Monterey, Bread Loaf School of English, School of the Environment, and externally sponsored programs approved by the office of International Programs and Off-Campus Study.
+The above rules also apply to Middlebury undergraduates who enroll in Language Schools, Schools Abroad, Middlebury Institute of International Studies at Monterey, Bread Loaf School of English, School of the Environment, and externally sponsored programs approved by the office of International Programs and Off-Campus Study.
 Students withdrawn due to academic failure are not eligible to attend any Middlebury school or program until formally readmitted to the College.

 At any time, a student failing a course, consistently receiving grades below C-, or in any way neglecting the obligations of a course, may be placed on course warning.